ambreenraheem/PGD_FINAL_YEAR_PROJECT/README.md

 - Legitimate_Estimate_PKR:	The legitimate or auditor-approved estimate of required funding.
 - Fraud_Type:	Indicates whether the project is approved or fraudulent and what kind of fraud occurred.
 - Fraud_Indicator:	Qualitative description of audit findings or irregularities.
-Population_Census_Record	Official population data of the area (for demographic comparison).
+- Population_Census_Record: Official population data of the area (for demographic comparison).
 - Invoice_ID:	Unique identifier for the submitted invoice.
 - Vendor_Name:	The vendor or supplier linked with project purchases or reimbursements.
 - Bank_Reference_No:	Transaction or reference number associated with NGO's funding transfer.